AkhmalFirdaus/Introduction-to-Data-Science-Tools-Jupyter-Notebook/README.md

 - ...and more.

-Before running this file, you must have IDE: [Jupyter Notebook](https://jupyter.org/install) installed in your computer or upload to [Try JupyterLab](https://jupyter.org/try).
+Before running this file, you must have an IDE: [Jupyter Notebook](https://jupyter.org/install) installed in your computer or upload to [Try JupyterLab](https://jupyter.org/try).
 ---------------------------------------
 *Click on the [blue](https://en.wikipedia.org/wiki/Blue#/media/File:Solid_blue.svg) colored text above for direct links.*